Apple CEO says 2012 Apple Maps was 'big mistake'

 Student Task:

-- Do you apologise immediately or investigate first?
+- Do you prioritise clicks or credibility?

 Scenario: